Statistics of Lagrangian Trajectories in a Rotating Turbulent Flow

 Indeed, in recent times, this issue of reversibility has been re-examined in a variety of problems which range from the use of the time-reversible Navier-Stokes equation~\cite{Shukla2018} to how the suppression of small-scale intermittency through Fourier-decimation~\cite{PRL-dec,Ray-review} lead to an emergent reversibility when measure via Lagrangian Lyapunov exponents~\cite{Ray-Irr}.
 Our study is however different from these.
 Unlike the use of a fluctuating thermostat to replace the usual viscosity in the Navier-Stokes equation leading to time-reversibility or the suppression of a subset of triadic interactions to solve the equations on a quenched, disordered lattice, we show that even for the \textit{true} equations of motion, rotation and the consequent emergence of coherent, anisotropic structures is enough to alter the statistics of Lagrangian trajectories.
 In particular, at high rotation rates, the notion of flights and crashes cease to exist and thus does not allow an easy interpretation of time-irreversibility in terms of such Lagrangian probes.
 We hope that this work, which does not rely on modifications to the equations of hydrodynamics, will lead to experiments designed to look at this specific aspect of Lagrangian irreversibility in experiments in future.

-We thank J. R. Picardo for useful suggestions and discussions.
+We thank J. R. Picardo for useful suggestions and discussions { and H. J. H. Clercx for several useful references}.
 A part of this work was facilitated by a program organized at ICTS: \textit{Turbulence from Angstroms to Light Years} (ICTS/Prog-taly2018/01).
 The simulations were performed on the ICTS clusters {\it Mowgli}, {\it Tetris} and {\it Mario} as well as the work stations from the project ECR/2015/000361: {\it Goopy} and {\it Bagha}.
 SSR acknowledges DST (India) project ECR/2015/000361 for financial support.

 .